ankurpatel42/SENG201-Farm-Simulator/README.md

 Load source code into Eclipse:
 1. Create a new empty Java project into the workspace (File->New->Java Project)
-2. Right click on the source folder and choose Import...->General->File system then choose your files
+2. Right click on the source folder and choose Import...->General->File system, then 'next'
+3. Then choose the src file in the zip folder, check the box for this file, and click 'Finish'
+4. If module-info file is in the src folder, delete it.
-3. To run the program in eclipse run the GameEnvironment class
+5. To run the program in eclipse run the GameEnvironment class

 Running the JAR File: